All Episodes

 Okay.

-Actually, he's not real good at marketing.
+Actually, caller, he's not real good at marketing.

-I can attest to that.
+I can attest to him.

 Okay, okay.

-And real quick, when you talk about secrecy and the government, you know, perhaps you should be more forthcoming.
+and real quick, when you talk about secrecy and the government, you know, perhaps you should be more forthcoming.

 Let me ask you a question.

-Whitley, because your experiences are real, so why would we need a government to tell us, oh, okay, Whitley...
 Well, sir, as you point out, though, the government has lied to us nearly always.

 It's what they do.

-They keep secrets, and so if they actually told you the truth, how would you know it was the truth?
+And so if they actually told you the truth, how would you know it was the truth?

-Yes, that's my question.
+That's my question.

 That's all I'm saying.

-out of the government who has lied before, and then they're going to say, oh yeah, you guys are always
+Why would people put this much effort into trying to pry the truth out of the government who's lied before, and then they're going to say, oh, yeah, you guys are always right.

-Well, all right, all right.
+Well, all right.

 I have a very simple desire.